William Henry Exum Award

 The intent of this prize is to honor the memory of William Henry Exum, a member of the Department of Sociology and the African American Studies Department, who died in 1986 at the age of 37.
 Exum was concerned with the quality of writing and research analysis in student papers.
 He was also interested in racial problems facing minority youths in higher education.
 This award was established as a means of continuing his goals of breaking barriers for all minorities.

-Papers should focus on the subject of race and ethnicity and be 15-25 pages (typed and double spaced).
+Papers should focus on the subject of race and ethnicity and be 15-25 pages (typed and double spaced including references).
 Include a cover sheet with your name, address, phone number, email address, year in school, and major.
 You may submit a paper from a course as long as the course was a 300-level or higher.
 Limit one entry per student per year.
+Honors theses are not eligible and a paper that has been submitted to a previous competition cannot be submitted again.

 email@example.com (include “Exum Award—[Your Last Name]” as the subject line)